Gojo-Bots/Gojo_Satoru/README.md

 </p>--->

-Some special thanks to the person/repo who/which helped and motivated me for creating this project
+Some special thanks to the person/repo who/which helped and motivated me to create this project

-* [PSYREX](https://github.com/iamPSYREX) for logos and motivatting me and giving me new ideas.
+* [PSYREX](https://github.com/iamPSYREX) for logos and motivating me and giving me new ideas.

 * [Dan](https://github.com/delivrance) for [pyrogram](https://github.com/pyrogram/pyrogram) `library`

-* [Anand](https://github.com/HellBoy-OP) for helping me to enhance bot's security and look and also helping me out with various stuffs and bugs and also for motivating me to create this project.
+* [Anand](https://github.com/HellBoy-OP) for helping me to enhance the bot's security and look and also helping me out with various stuff and bugs and also for motivating me to create this project.

 * [Alita_Robot](https://github.com/divideprojects/Alita_Robot) for base code.